 The first two units introduce pupils to different political theories (such as democracy, conservatism, socialism and nationalism) and the relationships between government and the people in the UK.
 It encourages them to develop a critical understanding of the role and effectiveness of key institutions (Parliament, the Judiciary and the Cabinet) and the relationships between them.
-At A2 pupils will study a unit on global politics which gives them an opportunity to develop an understanding of the local, national, international and global dimensions of political activity.
-It also gives them the opportunity to explore the political issues that affect all of us.
-Students will gain an understanding of abstract political concepts through grounding them in contemporary real-world examples and case studies that will develop an international awareness and knowledge of multiple perspectives.
+At A2 pupils will study a unit on US politics.
+Pupils will acquire an understanding the nature of US democracy, and the debates surrounding it, is crucial given the considerable impact that the USA has on UK, European and global politics.
+Pupils will be expected to highlight the debates on the nature of democracy in the USA and evaluate the extent to which it remains an issue.
+The impact of the US government on the world beyond its borders is increasingly a feature of international politics.
+Pupils will begin to engage with this interaction by comparing and contrasting politics and institutions in the US with those in the UK.
+This will develop a wider understanding of politics as a discipline, underpinned by the theoretical concepts of comparative politics.
 Politics works in combination with almost any subject area as there is an emphasis on how Politics enters all spheres of life.
-It is an excellent complement to History and Economics, rather than an alternative to them.
+It is an excellent complement to History and

+Economics, rather than an alternative to them.